sauloorizaga/Thin-Film-Equations/README.md

-This files implement the Biharmonic-Modified approach for TF equations and variable mobility CH equations.
+These files implement the Biharmonic-Modified approach for TF equations and variable mobility CH equations.

 MATLAB example for BHM method applied to the TF equation- Code needs I.C in form of a data file and Uexact to compute errors.
+Simple modifications to this code will allow users to implement other schemes of higher order of accuracy.